raphaelpg/thumbnails-to-postgres/README.md

 Customize the setups in the config file '/src/config/config.ts'.

 #### 4. Startup your Postgres
-Start your postgres and run the commands contained in the database.sql file to create the database and two tables.
+Start your postgres database and run the commands contained in the database.sql file to create the database and two tables.

 #### 5. Start the server
 Compile with Typescript and run command npm start.